pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ```
 ### Log-Lin fitting

-To perform the log-linear fitting  (of data generated in the previous examples) it is suffucient to run.
+To perform the log-linear fitting (of data generated in the previous example), it is sufficient to run

 ```julia
 res_log_lin = Kinbiont.fitting_one_well_Log_Lin(